-ASSIGNMENT INSTRUCTIONS FOR ALL COURSES
+ASSIGNMENT INSTRUCTIONS FOR IN-PERSON AND ONLINE COURSES

-GRADING PROCEDURE: Course grades will be based on total quiz scores.
+GRADING PROCEDURE: Course grades will be based on total quiz/test scores.
 Study questions and discussion posts are prerequisites for the quizzes and will be graded as "0" without a numerical score.
 Violations of the class internet and AI policy will result in negative scores as a penalty.
 Final grades will initially be based on a scale of 90%, 80%, 70%, and 60%, but I typically lower these thresholds for midterm and final grades.
-At any point during the semester, I may reevaluate a student s earlier assignment scores if issues such as dishonesty, failure to follow instructions, or miscalculation become apparent.
+At any point during the semester, I may reevaluate a student’s earlier assignment scores if issues such as dishonesty, failure to follow instructions, or miscalculation become apparent.

 VIDEOS: Lecture videos are linked within each Canvas module.
 These are for the benefit of online students, but also in-person students who miss classroom lectures.